-Gov. Ige, first lady kick-off School Breakfast Month at Fern Elementary SchoolPosted on Mar 4, 2019 in Latest News, Press Releases
+Gov. Ige, first lady kick-off School Breakfast Month at Fern Elementary SchoolPosted on Mar 4, 2019 in Latest Department News, Office of the Governor Press Releases

 Link to video here

 Link to interviews here

 HONOLULU – Gov. David Ige and first lady Dawn Amano-Ige kicked off School Breakfast Month by having breakfast with students at Fern Elementary School.
 The governor, Mrs. Ige and students enjoyed a hearty kalo (or taro) breakfast bowl with yogurt, granola and pineapple.

 Gov. Ige also signed a proclamation declaring the month of March School Breakfast Month.

 “We know that children who have the opportunity to eat breakfast get a good start in the morning,” said Gov. Ige.
 “It was really fantastic to see Fern Elementary School doing a great job with their breakfast program.
 It’s exciting to see the children having a hearty, healthy breakfast,” said Gov. Ige.

 “Breakfast provides children with the nutrition they need, helps them feel better, improves attendance, academic achievements and their overall educational outcome,” said Amano-Ige.
 “It really helps to enhance the breakfast offerings, which encourages the children to eat breakfast.”